Coin Toss Prop Bets for Super Bowl 58

 Yes.
 If you are in the United States and are looking to lay some action on Super Bowl coin toss prop bets, then you’ve got two options – international sports betting sites and domestic sportsbooks.

-- International – Online NFL sportsbooks that operate from a regulated overseas location can take wagers over the web from US patrons on the Super Bowl coin toss without breaking any existing state or federal laws (except in CT and WA).
+- International – Online NFL sportsbooks that operate from a regulated overseas location can take wagers over the web from US patrons on the Super Bowl coin toss without breaking any existing state or federal laws (except in WA).

 What Are Super Bowl Coin Toss Prop Bets?